Coronavirus: What’s Happening with Prenatal Care, Labor and Delivery

 - Many hospitals are barring visitors from L&D wards (maternity wards) to protect women and babies from exposure to COVID-19;

-- The overwhelming trend (since March, when NYC hospitals barred any visitors during L&D for a few days) is to allow one (COVID-negative) individual to accompany a mother (*this is likely what most women will encounter);
+- The overwhelming trend (since last March, when NYC hospitals barred any visitors during L&D for a few days) is still to allow one (COVID-negative/vaccinated) individual to accompany a mother (*this is likely what most women will encounter);

-- Most hospitals are working to test all women admitted for labor and delivery (and their partners who accompany them) automatically; and in many places, COVID-positive mothers are delivering in separate sections of the maternity ward;
+- Most hospitals are working to test all women admitted for labor and delivery (and any unvaccinated partners who accompany them) automatically; and in many places, COVID-positive mothers are delivering in separate sections of the maternity ward;

-**Please take note — because your birth partner^^ must test negative (in many areas), you should line up a backup support person in case they in fact test positive.
+**If your birth partner is not yet vaccinated, please be sure to check the policy about testing in advance.
+If your birth partner^^ is required to test negative (in many areas), you should line up a backup support person in case they in fact test positive.
 This has caught many women off guard, so we just want you to know that it’s a possibility.

 - During active L&D, you will be spared PPE, but before and after, you will likely be expected to wear it.
-(Your delivery team will be wearing PPE, of course, and may be fully “decked out” if you don’t yet have a negative test.);
+(Your delivery team will be wearing PPE, of course.);

 - Some OB teams are dividing their health care personnel between inpatient and outpatient to help minimize exposure;